 A first visual assessment of LV and RV function can be performed by left-clicking the Gate toggle to display a cine of the six slices while clicking the LV and RV toggles on and off.
-The cine speed can be adjusted by clicking the \(\Pi\) symbols on the right side of the Rate label.
-Moreover, a temporal and
+The cine speed can be adjusted by clicking the IV symbols on the right side of the Rate label.
+Moreover, a temporal and spatial smoothing filter can be applied to the images by clicking the Blur and Smear toggles, respectively.
+This is especially useful to reduce statistical noise in low-counts images for visual assessment, and it will not affect the quantitative results.
+Shown below is the Slice page set for review of gated images.

-Note: The Blur and Smear functions only affect image display.
+NOTE: The Blur and Smear functions only affect image display.
 The QBS algorithms operate on the original, unsmoothed data regardless of Blur and Smear settings.

-At Cedars-Sinai Medical Center, a gray or thermal scale is typically used to visually assess wall motion.
+NOTE: At Cedars-Sinai Medical Center, a gray or thermal scale is typically used to visually assess wall motion.

-5.7.
-Reviewing Gated SPECT Blood Pool Images in the Splash Page
+5.7 Reviewing Gated SPECT Blood Pool Images in the Splash Page

 Clicking on the Splash page indicator will bring up the Splash page shown below, with all the available short images, which can be then gated simultaneously by left-clicking the Gate toggle.
 At times, a user may want to select images for closer inspection.
 This is accomplished by using the "popout" feature.
-This is performed by right-clicking on the desired images to select/deselect them

-(the corners of the selected items are highlighted in blue), then left-clicking on the Popout toggle shown on the bottom.
+This is performed by right-clicking on the desired images to select/deselect them (the corners of the selected items are highlighted in blue), then left-clicking on the Popout toggle shown on the bottom.